Falven/marktree-docs/README.md

 - **Generate Structure from Clipboard Tree**: Copy a Markdown‑style directory tree to your clipboard, right‑click any folder, and instantly scaffold the entire structure—folders and files—inside your workspace.
 - **Copy Staged Git Changes**: Gather your staged Git changes into Markdown diffs—perfect for partial commits or quick reviews.
 - **Copy Git Diffs for Selected Commits**: Use a QuickPick to select multiple commits, then MarkTree gathers the `git show` output for each commit and merges them into one Markdown snippet.
+- **Chunk Editor by Model Size**: Choose a model (with its max message tokens from an up‑to‑date list), pick a sentence/code splitter, optionally add per‑chunk instructions, and MarkTree will split the active editor (or selection) into token‑budgeted chunks, each opened in its own editor tab.
+Prevents overrunning model limits while prepping prompts.
 - **Priority License Validation**: Faster updates and priority support.
 - And more coming soon!